 In December 2014, Ambev received a tax assessment from the Brazilian Federal Tax Authorities related to the disallowance of alleged non-deductible expenses and the deduction of certain losses mainly associated to financial investments and loans.
 In July 2016, Ambev was notified of the unfavorable first level administrative decision and filed an appeal to the Upper Administrative Court at the legal term.
 In December 2015, Ambev also received a new tax assessment related to the same matter.
 Ambev presented a defense and awaits the first level administrative decision.
-In December 2016, Ambev received a new tax assessment related to the same matter.
-Ambev presented a defense and awaits the first level administrative decision.
 In December 2016, Ambev received a new tax assessment related to the same matter, regarding the period of 2011, 2012 and 2013.
 Ambev presented a defense and awaits the first level administrative decision.
-Ambev presented a defense in relation to those assessments to be approximately 5.6 billion Brazilian real (1.7 billion US dollar) as of 31 December 2016.
+Ambev management estimates the amount of possible losses in relation to those assessments to be approximately 5.6 billion Brazilian real (1.7 billion US dollar) as of 31 December 2016.
 Ambev has not recorded any provision in connection with this assessment.